 Starting with GROWS

 Ultimately, GROWS is not prescriptive; at the higher levels, you will discover for yourself what works, and what does not.
-But in the beginning, you and your team and leaders need more concrete, direct steps to take.
+But in the beginning, you, your team and leaders need more concrete, direct steps to take.

 Here’s how we recommend you begin:

 - Begin with Agree to Try.
 Although everyone in the organization will not be involved at first, you need to get agreement from the participants who will be involved in and affected by your pilot.
 Make sure you’re ready to begin, as described in this habit.

-- Use Adopt By Experiments as the fundamental engine to introduce new practices into your organization.
+- Use Answers from Experiments as the fundamental engine to introduce new practices into your organization.

 - Unless otherwise specified, the default duration for your first experiment is two weeks and should not be longer than two weeks.

 - Start with the practices in Stage 1, Safety & Hygiene.
 If you are already using a practice, make sure that you’re getting the feedback and results as expected and defined by the practice before proceeding.
 If not, start over.

 - Create a big, visible chart showing the state of your GROWS initiative.